 - Soiernseen (group of 3 lakes/pools in the Karwendel Mountains within Mittenwald)

 Among these, Lautersee is the one you would want to visit to relax and have fun.
-It is the lake where you can enjoy drinking beers and eating sausages at the beer garden located just along the lakeshore.
+It is the lake where you can enjoy drinking beers and eating sausages at the beer garden just along the lakeshore.

-You can also stay for accommodation and savor the moment viewing the peaceful lake with the views of the spectacular mountains in the backdrop.
+You can also stay for accommodation and savor the moment by viewing the peaceful lake with the views of the spectacular mountains in the backdrop.
 You can check the website of Hotel Lautersee for more information and reservation.